chris-konrad/rtkprocessing/README.md

 #### Notes:
 - `.sbp` for whom RTK correction results already exist are skipped.

-To run batch `.sbp` file processing, open a command prompt and execute the following.

 #### Output:

 After completion of `.sbp`-file decoding and RTK GNSS correction, `rtkprocessing` stores the results and intermediate results in three new subdirectories next to each `.sbp` file: